asdf-format/asdf/docs/asdf/using_extensions.rst

 a "converter" must be implemented.
 Each converter defines how the corresponding custom type will be serialized and deserialized.
 More details on how converters are implemented can be found in :ref:`extending_converters`.
-Users should never have to refer to converter implementations directly; they simply enable ASDF to recognize and process custom types.
+Users should never have to refer to converter implementations directly; they simply enable `asdf` to recognize and process custom types.

 In addition to converters, each custom type may have a corresponding schema,